Questions you have asked . . .

 Appliances belong to you.
 Each resident is responsible for repairs and maintenance associated with their own appliances.

 Who enforces the rules at Bayfield Mews?

-Would relatives/close friends be allowed to stay in my unit for short periods during my absence?
-How long?
+Are relatives/close friends be allowed to stay in my unit for short periods during my absence?
+For how long?